 While the pandemic has been painful in many ways, one of the things it reminded us of is that you can have fun in many different ways.
 And many of those ways are free or very inexpensive!
 A recent Harris Poll survey showed that 82% of Americans realized that they don’t have to spend money to have a good time.
 And their bank balances increased for it.

 The average household spends $2,482 over a year on entertainment.
 Just AMC Movie tickets alone are $50 for a family of four, not buying any concessions.
-All that fun adds up over a year.
+All that fun adds up over a year to a lot of money.

-This 50% approach still leaves you with $1240 for the year for those exceptional movies that are best seen in theaters, golf rounds at reasonably priced public golf courses, special shows or concerts that come to town that you don’t want to miss, and amusement park tickets for the family.
-For me, it’s about being intentional and saving your spending for those things that are the most important.
-In our house, that would be when Frozen on Broadway or KidzBopKids come to town!
+This 50% approach still leaves you with $1240 for the year for those exceptional movies that are best seen in theaters, golf rounds at reasonably priced public golf courses, special shows or concerts that come to town that you don’t want to miss, and amusement park tickets for the family during the summer.

-While I used averages to run these numbers, I hope that the intention of the exercise opened your eyes.
-It really is possible to find money within your bank account for your next family vacation.
-To me, it’s about finding ways to spend money on the things that are important to you.
+While I used averages to run these numbers, I hope the exercise’s intention opened your eyes.
+It really is possible to find money in your bank account for your next family vacation.
+It’s about finding ways to spend money on the things that are important to you.

-And yes, feeding my family well is important to me, but if I can do it in a way that saves me thousands of dollars, you bet I’m going to try out a new grocery store.
-So even if I don’t do everything in this article, if I found $1,000 to divert to an affordable family vacation that we drive to instead of fly, I’ll still call that a win!
+And yes, feeding my family well is important to me, but if I can do it in a way that saves me thousands of dollars, you bet I will try out a new grocery store.
+So even if you don’t do everything in this article, if you found $1,000 to divert to an affordable family vacation, I’ll still call that a win!